T

 • Reusable Water BottleEssential

-Tap water is safe and excellent in Chicago.
+Tap water is safe and excellent; refilling saves money and reduces waste.

 • Small Backpack or Day BagEssential